AdaptiveCpp/AdaptiveCpp/README.md

 * 2018/9/24: hipSYCL now compiles cleanly on ROCm as well.

 ## Building and installing hipSYCL
-In order to successfully build and install hipSYCL, a working installation of either CUDA or ROCm (with nvcc/hcc in `$PATH`) is required.
+In order to successfully build and install hipSYCL, a working installation of either CUDA, ROCm (with nvcc/hcc in `$PATH`) or an OpenMP capable compiler is required.
 At the moment, hipSYCL is tested:
 * On NVIDIA: with CUDA 10.0 and gcc 7.3
 * On AMD: With the `rocm/rocm-terminal` docker image (only compile testing due to lack of hardware).
 If you try using hipSYCL with ROCm < 2.0, you will likely run into problems.